Martins-O/StreamPay-Mantle/frontend/README.md

 Users can choose their provider from the “Connect Wallet” dialog in the navbar or dashboard.

 ## Contract Configuration
 The interface needs deployed contract addresses to read/write data.
-After running the Foundry deployment scripts, append the values from `contracts/deployment.env` to `.env.local`.
+After running `contracts/deploy.sh`, copy the printed addresses (or the ones you add to `contracts/deployment.env`) into `.env.local` so the Business workspace and Investor cockpit talk to the latest deployments.

 If no addresses are configured the dashboard will stay in read-only mode and prompt you to supply the required env variables.